QuantConnect/Lean/readme.md

 - quantconnect/pythonnet needs updated to .net5
 - Consider removing linux/windows/osx and just move to docker for a unified platform

+You can install the .NET template by downloading the file from `DotnetTemplate\Lean-NET5.1.0.0.nupkg` and then installing the template with `dotnet new -i Lean-NET5.1.0.0.nupkg` and you can uninstall it with `dotnet new -u Lean-NET5`.

 ## Introduction

 Lean Engine is an open-source algorithmic trading engine built for easy strategy research, backtesting and live trading.
 We integrate with common data providers and brokerages so you can quickly deploy algorithmic trading strategies.